nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 Loading the RelationshipTemplate triggers a process in the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) that creates a new incoming Request for the Recipient.
 Depending on whether a Relationship has already been established between the Sender and the Recipient, the Recipient receives the Request specified in the `onNewRelationship` property or in the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).

-If a Relationship has already been established between the Sender and the Recipient and no Request has been specified in the `onExistingRelationship` property, the Recipient will not receive an incoming Request when the RelationshipTemplate is loaded.
+If a Relationship has already been established between the Sender and the Recipient and no Request has been specified in the `onExistingRelationship` property, the Recipient does not receive an incoming Request when the RelationshipTemplate is loaded.
 {: .notice--info}

 By proceeding as described in the [Query incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) use case documentation and specifying `source.reference=<ID of RelationshipTemplate>` and `status=ManualDecisionRequired` as query parameters, the new incoming Request can be queried.
 The `result` contains the corresponding [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest), from which you can read the `id` of the Request.